SimonGrad/hsro-inf-wt.github.io/Readme.md

 	Learn about the [*hypertext transport protocol* (v1.1)](https://tools.ietf.org/html/rfc7231) which forms the foundations of communcation between web agents (browsers) and servers.
 	We'll briefly talk about HTTPS and certificates.

-- **Node.js and databases (Nov 23)**
+- **Node.js, Express.js and databases (Nov 23)**

-	Use your knowledge about JavaScript and HTTP to build a basic webserver with node.js that accesses a (no/SQL)* database.
+	Use your knowledge about JavaScript and HTTP to build a basic webserver with node that accesses a (no/SQL)* database.

 - **Modular (frontend) development (Nov 30)**